-Unprotecting protected paths does not remove them from the database, it removes the permissions, which disables the protection.
+Unprotecting protected paths does not remove them from the database.
+It removes the permissions, which disables the protection.
 You will still see the unprotected paths in the Admin Interface.
-The unprotected paths can also be seen by running fn:collection("http://marklogic.com/xdmp/protected-paths") against the Security database, in the Query Console.
+You can also see the unprotected paths by running fn:collection("http://marklogic.com/xdmp/protected-paths") against the Security database in Query Console.

 Removing protected paths is a two-step process.
-First you must unprotect the path, and then you can remove it.
+First you must unprotect the path; then you can remove it.

 You must first unprotect a path before removing it to trigger the reindexer.
-Since query rolesets changes don't require reindexing, there is no need for the separate step of unprotecting before removing a query roleset.
+However, since query rolesets changes do not require reindexing, there is no need for the separate step of unprotecting before removing a query roleset.

-To unprotect a protected path:
+To unprotect a protected path, follow these steps:

-- Navigate to Protected Path Configuration by clicking Security and then Protected Paths in the left tree menu. - 2.
-Click on the name of the protected path you want to unprotect. - 3.
-On the Protected Path Configuration page there are two buttons; an unprotect button and a delete button (greyed out). - 4.
-Click the unprotect button. - 5.
+- 1. Navigate to the Protected Path Configuration page by clicking Security and then Protected Paths in the left tree menu. - 2.
+Click the name of the protected path that you want to unprotect. - 3.
+On the Protected Path Configuration page, notice that there are two buttons: Unprotect and Delete (grayed out). - 4.
+Click Unprotect. - 5.
 Click OK to save the changes.

-When you have unprotected the protected paths, you'll see the protected paths on the Summary page, but no permissions are associated with the paths.

-To remove a path, you will need to first unprotect the path.
-See Unprotecting or Removing Paths
+On the Summary page, the protected path still appears but with no associated permissions.
+You have successfully unprotected this path.

+To remove the now-unprotected path, follow these steps:
-1. After unprotecting the path, go back to the Protected Path Configuration page.
-Notice that the delete button is now available and the unprotect button is greyed out.

-- 2. Click the Delete button to remove this protected path. - 3.
+- 1. After unprotecting the path as described previously, go back to the Protected Path Configuration page.
+Notice that Delete is now available while Unprotect is grayed out. - 2.
+Click Delete to remove this path. - 3.
 Click OK to confirm and save your changes.
 The deleted path no longer appears on the Summary page of protected paths.
+You have successfully deleted this path.